rust-lang/rust/text/0000-try-trait.md

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

+### Where and how to document it

 This RFC proposes extending an existing operator to permit the same general short-circuiting pattern to be used with more types.
-This more general behavior can be taught at the same time as the `?` operator is introduced more generally, as part of teaching how best to do error handling in Rust.
+When initially teaching the `?` operator, it would probably be best to stick to examples around `Result`, so as to avoid confusing the issue.
+However, at that time we can also mention that `?` can be overloaded and offer a link to more comprehensive documentation, which would show how `?` can be applied to `Option` and then explain the desugaring and how one goes about implementing one's own impls.

 The reference will have to be updated to include the new trait, naturally.
 The Rust book and Rust by example should be expanded to